bluedata-katacoda/katacoda-scenarios/Spark with Jupyter_scenario/step4.md

 Task3:
 <br>When our image is ready to deploy in the EPIC Application Catalog, we need to include a picture that represents the image.
 For your reference, we have already created a .png file for your use.
 <br>`cp ~/test/Logo_Spark.png ~/Spark`{{execute}}
+<b>Logo.png file</b> includes a logo file (400px x 200px .png) to visually identify each application in the App Store